Accessibility & WCAG Compliance — Industry Regulations

 - Using a US-headquartered analytics or logging provider without evaluating whether personal data flows to their US infrastructure

-- Building a single-region architecture and trying to bolt on data residency later — retrofitting geo-partitioned data is an order of magnitude harder than designing for it upfront
+- Building a single-region architecture and trying to bolt on data residency later.
+Retrofitting geo-partitioned data is an order of magnitude harder than designing for it upfront

 Related to Data Residency & Sovereignty